×

 Distance: 19 miles | Terrain: Easier | Higgins Beach Inn

 Meet your leaders at the hotel just outside Portland.
-After brief introductions, shuttle to a lunch area and then to the trailhead and get fitted on your bike.
+After brief introductions, shuttle to the trailhead and get fitted on your bike.
 Next, enjoy a scenic ride to explore the coast around Portland and beyond.
 Begin along the Eastern Promenade bike path, where you discover the history of Casco Bay and the Calendar Islands.
 From there, take a ferry to Peaks Island – once known as the “Coney Island of Maine” and an important WWII outpost.
 Stop to visit the 5th Maine Museum and Battery Steele to learn how this small island played a vital role in two wars and how it became part of the historic register … and the first property protected by the Peaks Island Land Preserve.
 Next, cycle around the island for stunning open ocean views.
-Have your first night's dinner at the Sea Glass Restaurant.
+Have your first night's dinner at Shade located at Higgins Beach Inn.

 DAY 2 - Coast to Lighthouse